Beating the Optimal Verification of Entangled States via Collective Strategies: Advantages of our collective scheme as compared to other related works

 One notable feature of our collective scheme is the use of a single ancillary qubit.
 While this approach conserves resources, it poses challenges for constructing distributed verification protocols for multipartite entangled states.
-However, this issue can be addressed by employing a maximally entangled state of qubits instead of a single ancillary qubit.
+However, this issue can be tackled by employing a maximally entangled state of qubits instead of a single ancillary qubit.
 As the sketch shown in Fig.~\ref{fig:local}, for the bipartite case, we have the equivalence

-where the ancilla $\ket{\Phi}=(\ket{00}+\ket{11})/\sqrt{2}$ is the Bell state.
+where the ancilla ${\ket{\Phi}=(\ket{00}+\ket{11})/\sqrt{2}}$ is the Bell state.
 Note that the controlled SWAP can be operated locally, and the measurements on the ancillary Bell state can also be local with the help of classical communications.
-This technique is similar to that of Refs.~\cite{miguel-ramiro_collective_2022, chen_memoryQSV_2024}, but no higher-dimensional local systems are needed.
+This technique is similar to that of Refs.~\cite{miguel-ramiro_collective_2022, chen_memoryQSV_2025}, but no higher-dimensional local systems, or equivalently multiple ancillary Bell states, are needed.

+In practice, the initialization of an ancillary qubit is convenient, but rather difficult for an entangled ancillary pair.
+Luckily, in our distributed construction, the Bell state is not necessarily to be perfect.
+For the bipartite distributed verification task, we consider a noisy ancillary Bell state as